anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The full examples are in appendix.

 This protocol unavoidably has a mix of both base64 encoded data (as is normal for many JSON encoded protocols), and also BASE64URL encoded data, as specified by JWS.
-The later is indicaded by a strong like "BASE64URL(THING)"
+The later is indicated by a string like "BASE64URL(THING)"

 # Scope of Solution